ericbieller/ericbieller.github.io/_posts/2016-04-01-how-to-ditch-the-clutter-and-travel-light.markdown

 ----

 So there you have it!
-After 5 months of living out a backpack, these are the tips, tricks, and essentials I’ve found that’ll take the stress out of packing without compromising on style and hygiene.
+After 5 months of living out of a backpack, these are the tips, tricks, and essentials I’ve found that’ll take the stress out of packing without compromising on style and hygiene.

 Have any great packing tips or recommendations?
 Let us know!!